anandology/restful-apis/slides.md

 # Exercise - 2

-Look at Twitter REST API and tell me what you don't like about it.
+Look at Twitter REST API and see how can it be made better.

 <https://dev.twitter.com/rest/reference>